-3.3.2 Recorded observations and documentation of children's learning are meaningful and serve as valuable tools to inform consistent and collaborative planning across the entire early childhood setting.
+3.3.2 Assessment tools are carefully selected, ensuring their validity, reliability and accuracy in capturing meaningful information about children's development and learning.
+Early childhood staff ensure assessments meet these criteria; aligning them to the child's age, cultural background and developmental stage.
+In order to enhance reliability, standardisation is evident and provides a consistent framework for administration, scoring and interpretation of results..
 Through comprehensive documentation, early childhood educators capture the richness of children's experiences, progress and achievements, enabling them to gain valuable insights into each child's development.
-Early childhood staff use photographs and videos of children as they have a go at tasks and reach milestones, portfolios of work, anecdotal records and learning stories, among others, to document learning.
+Early childhood staff use photographs and videos of children engaged in learning, portfolios of work, anecdotal records and learning stories, among others, to document learning.